wporter82/blogger-sublime-plugin/README.md

 # blogger-sublime-plugin
 Plugin for Sublime Text 3 that formats and posts to a blog.
-Code snippits are formatted for use with
+Code snippets are formatted for use with
 <a href="http://alexgorbatchev.com/SyntaxHighlighter/">SyntaxHighlighter</a>.

 This plugin is meant to make posting code snippits to a Blogger blog easier by auto-formatting for the web and using